 - Criticisms of him being a tyrant are undermined somewhat by the King's decision not to conquer the South too, when he was completely capable of it: he considered such an act unjust.

-- I Have Many Names: He possesses many titles, but no true name.
+- I Have Many Names: He possesses many titles (and is usually simply referred to as 'the Raven King'), but no true name.
 John Uskglass and "the nameless slave" are the two names by which he commonly referred to himself, and he was given a Faerie name that probably meant 'starling' while captive/a foster-child of Oberon, but no one was entirely sure of his true name, perhaps not even the King himself.
+Norrell speculates the King likely arranged the situation to obscure himself from prying magicians.

-- Modest Royalty: When he first appeared he was dressed in rags.
-He wore richer clothes later, though.
+- Modest Royalty: When he first appeared in England he was dressed in rags.
+During negotiations with King Henry I, the Raven King sat on the floor and one of his courtiers picked lice out of his hair.
+He wore richer clothes later, though, albeit all in black.

 - Older Than They Look: He's hundreds of years old but looks to be in his twenties.